SAP/spartacus-docs/_pages/install/reference-app-structure.md

 This can be solved by defining and adhering to a standardized structure, such as the Spartacus reference app structure.
 Having a standardized structure also makes it easier to onboard new developers to your project, to handle external support cases, and to take care of audits.

-By using the Spartacus reference app structure, you can get the most benefit from automatic migrations that are available with major Spartacus releases, while still having the flexibility to add customizations and to build new features on top of those customizations.
-Using the Spartacus reference app structure also makes it possible to take advantage of code splitting for features that are moved into separate libraries after the 3.0 release.
+By using the Spartacus reference app structure, you benefit the most from the automatic migrations that are available with each major Spartacus release, while also maintaining the flexibility to add customizations, and to build new features on top of those customizations.
+Using the reference app structure also makes it possible to take advantage of code splitting for features that are moved into separate libraries after the 3.0 release.

 **Note:** In one of the 3.x releases that is after 3.1, the reference structure described in the following sections will be supported by schematics as the default structure.
-Until this update is made to schematics, if you are using release 3.1 or newer, you can migrate to the reference structure, but it must be done manually.
+Until this update is made, if you are using release 3.1 or newer, you can already migrate to the reference structure, but you will have to do it manually.

-To see a working example repository, see [https://github.com/dunqan/spartacus-reference-structure](https://github.com/dunqan/spartacus-reference-structure).
+To see a working example that makes use of the reference app structure, see [this repository](https://github.com/dunqan/spartacus-reference-structure).

 ## Structure Overview